home-assistant/home-assistant.io/source/_lovelace/shopping-list.markdown

 footer: true
 ---

-The Shopping List allows you to add, edit, complete, and clear completed items from your shopping list.
+The Shopping List Card allows you to edit and check-off items from your shopping list.

 Setup of the [Shopping List Intent](https://www.home-assistant.io/components/shopping_list/) is required